-SHAPE OPTIMIZATION PROBLEMS FOR NONLOCAL OPERATORS JULIÁN FERNÁNDEZ BONDER, ANTONELLA RITORTO AND ARIEL MARTIN SALORT ABSTRACT.
-In this work we study a general shape optimization problem where the state equation is given in terms of a nonlocal operator.
+Research Article Julián Fernández Bonder, Antonella Ritorto and Ariel Martin Salort A class of shape optimization problems for some nonlocal operators DOI: 10.1515/acv-2016-0065 Received December 27, 2016; revised March 29, 2017; accepted April 27, 2017 Abstract: In this work we study a family of shape optimization problem where the state equation is given in terms of a nonlocal operator.
 Examples of the problems considered are monotone combinations of fractional eigenvalues.
 Moreover, we also analyze the transition from nonlocal to local state equations.
-1. INTRODUCTION In this article, we consider shape optimization problems that in the most general form can be stated as follows: Given a cost functional F, and a class of admissible domains A, solve the minimization problem (1.1) $$\min{A \in A} F(A).$$ These types of problems have been extensively considered, and they arise in many fields and in many applications.
+Keywords: Fractional partial differential equations, shape optimization MSC 2010: 35R11, 49Q10 Communicated by: Luis Silvestre 1 Introduction In this article, we consider shape optimization problems that in the most general form can be stated as follows: Given a cost functional F, and a class of admissible domains A, solve the minimization problem $$\min{A \in \mathcal{A}} F(A). \tag{1.1}$$ These types of problems have extensively been considered, and they arise in many fields and in many applications.
 The literature is very wide, from the classical cases of isoperimetrical problems to the most recent applications including elasticity and spectral optimization.
-Only to mention some references, we refer the reader to the books of Allaire [2], Bucur and Buttazzo [6], Henrot [18], Pironneau [26] and Sokołowski and Zolésio [33], where a huge amount of shape optimization problems are tackled.
+Only to mention some references, we refer the reader to the books of Allaire [2], Bucur and Buttazzo [7], Henrot [19], Pironneau [27] and Sokołowski and Zolésio [34], where a huge amount of shape optimization problems are tackled.
 In most of the existing references, the cost functional F is given in terms of a function u_A which is the solution of a state equation to be solved on A of the form $$F(A) = \int_A j(\nabla u_A, u_A, x) \, dx.$$ Typically, this state equation is an elliptic PDE.